niva83/YADDUM/README.md

 ## About <a name = "about"></a>
 <!-- Write about 1-2 paragraphs describing the purpose of your project. -->

 *YADDUM* is focused on delivering a simple yet effective dual-Doppler uncertainty model.
 This package is based on the [dual-Doppler uncertainty model](https://zenodo.org/record/1441178)  developed by [Nikola Vasiljevic](https://orcid.org/0000-0002-9381-9693) and [Michael Courtney](https://orcid.org/0000-0001-6286-5235). *YADDUM* is applicable for [wind lidars](https://www.mdpi.com/2072-4292/8/11/896) and [radars](https://www.mdpi.com/2072-4292/10/11/1701).
-The model is based on the [law of propagation of uncertainties](https://www.bipm.org/utils/common/documents/jcgm/JCGM_100_2008_E.pdf).
-A full mathematical description of the model is enclosed in docstring of the package.
+The model is based on the [*law of propagation of uncertainties*](https://www.bipm.org/utils/common/documents/jcgm/JCGM_100_2008_E.pdf).
+A full mathematical description of the model is enclosed in the *YADDUM* docstring.

 ![Concept](../assets/concept.png?raw=true)
 <br>